On Robust Hypothesis Testing with respect to the Hellinger Distance: Introduction

 \subsection{Our work}

-We show that the optimal slack factor $\gamma^*$ is at least $\frac{\sqrt{2}}{\sqrt{2}-1}$ .
+We show that the optimal slack factor $\gamma^*$ is at least $\frac{\sqrt{2}}{\sqrt{2}-1}$ for both deterministic and randomized tests.
 Thus, there is a gap between the upper and lower bound.
-However, we show that our lower bound is tight under the constraint that the distributions in our model class have disjoint supports, that is, $p_1 \bot p_2$.
-We also show that a simple modification of Baraud's test can be used to solve the composite hypothesis testing problem where each set is a ball of radius $r$ (in Hellinger distance) around $p_1$ or $p_2$.
+However, we show that our lower bound is tight under the constraint that the distributions in our model class have disjoint supports, that is, $p_0 \bot p_1$.
+We also show that the optimal slack factor $\gamma^*$ for the problem with respect to the symmetric chi-squared distance is at least $3$.
+Finally, we show that a simple modification of Baraud's test can be used to solve the composite hypothesis testing problem where each set is a ball of radius $r$ (in Hellinger distance) around $p_0$ or $p_1$.